crossjoin/Css/README.md

 #CSS reader and writer

 ##Introduction
-Crossjoin\Css can read CSS from different sources and write it in different formats.
-It supports different at-rules like media queries, comments, value optimization, and already supports parts of CSS4.
+CSS reader and writer with full CSS3 support, already supporting huge parts of the current CSS4 spec.
+It supports media queries, comments, value optimization and more...
+It offers full Unicode support and can handle also large CSS sources.

 ##Installation
 This is a composer package.
 See the [composer website](https://getcomposer.org/) for basic installation information.